wpierozak/ALFIPbus/README.md

 }
 ```

-To use the SWTelectronics class, follow these basic steps:
+To use the SwtLink class, follow these basic steps:

 1. Create a boost::asio::io_context variable (it must exist for the entire program's lifetime).
-2. Create a SWTelectronics object by providing the RPC name, io_context variable, remote device address, and port it listens to.
+2. Create a SwtLink object by providing the RPC name, io_context variable, remote device address, and port it listens to.
 3. (Optional) Set the level of detail for the debug information.
 4. Start the DimServer.
 5. Create a loop.